DayreaverDoesThings/Needle-Shell/README.md

 4. **Run the Install Script**:
     - Open your terminal application.
     - Use the `cd` command to navigate to the directory where you extracted **Needle**.
+    - Use to `cd` command to go to the scripts/ directory.
     - Run the installation script by executing:
       ```bash
       ./install.sh